IntelLabs/encrypted-computing-sdk/p-isa_tools/README.md

 ## Code Formatting
 The repository includes `pre-commit` and `clang-format` hooks to help ensure code consistency.
-It is recommended to install `pre-commit` and `pre-commit hooks` prior to committing to repo.
+It is recommended to install `pre-commit` and `pre-commit hooks` prior to committing to the repository.